8 kilometers north-west of Vitré, Champeaux is a charming town, in the heart of the Haut-Breton bocage.

 The collegiate church of Champeaux is one of the most beautiful and important collegiate churches in Brittany, if not in France.
 It contains many treasures classified as Historical Monuments, among which are carved pulpits in oak wood, classified stalls (XVIe century) or the exceptional Renaissance tombs of Guy III d'Espinay, Louise de Goulaine and their daughter Claude.
 You will also discover superb stained-glass windows dated XVIe century, like the canopy of the Crucifixion and the canopy of Pentecost.

-Brief history of the founding of the Collegiate Church
+Brief history of the foundation of the collegiate

 At the beginning of the XVe century, the wealthy family of Simon I d'Espinay, in charge at the court of the Duke of Brittany and close to the court of the King of France, moved to the Château de la Rivière in Champeaux.
 They undertake the restoration of the Sainte Marie-Madeleine chapel, attached to the castle and located in the village cemetery.
 It comes to replace the parish church of Saint-Pierre which threatens to fall into ruin, and will be raised in 1448 to the rank of collegiate church.